 One of her hobbies is to help artists to work with the network.
 She has helped organizing multisite performances and master classes from Barcelona, and she has also participated in several editions of the Network and Performing Arts Production Workshop with collaborators from Internet2 and Géant, among other amazing people.

-Peter Hessler currently works as a Network Administrator for Hostserver GmbH.
-He is also a developer with the OpenBSD project, and is involved with OpenBGPD.
+Peter Hessler is a developer with the OpenBSD project and is involved

 Dmitry Kohmanyuk graduated in 1992 from the Cybernetics Department of Kiev Taras Shevchenko University in Kiev (then Soviet Union, presently Ukraine), receiving a Masters Degree with honors.